dinhomathias/Amc/Frequently-Asked-Questions.md

 In some cases, using a userbot can help overcome restrictions of the Bot API.
 Please have a look at this [article](http://telegra.ph/How-a-Userbot-superacharges-your-Telegram-Bot-07-09) about userbots.
 Note that userbots are not what python-telegram-bot is for.

-### I'm using `ConversationHandler` and want to one handler to be run multiple times.
+### I'm using `ConversationHandler` and want one handler to be run multiple times.
 How do I do that?

 If your handlers callback returns `None` instead of the next state, you will stay in the current state.
 That means the next incoming update can be handled by the same callback.